gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

 - when you press a button at a crosswalk, the beep beep noise is a signifier for when you will be able to walk
 - signifier is a percievable indicator (can be seen, heard, touched, etc)
 - controls for adjusting a seat (that you can feel)
-- the affordances that you fee can be more important to blind people
+- the affordances that you feel can be more important to blind people
 - buttons are the most common and obvious signifier
 - eg a rectangle with words is commonly thought to be a button
 - software bookmarks/physical bookmark